Friendica on GitHub

 Test your changes.
 Don't assume that a simple fix won't break anything else.
 If possible get an experienced Friendica developer to review the code.
 Don't hesitate to ask us in case of doubt.

 Check your code for typos.
-There is a PHP script in the util directory called typos.php for this.
+There is a console command called typo for this.

 Check out how to work with our Vagrant to save a lot of setup time!